ringtho/sudoku/README.md

 The repo ships with opinionated rules in `firestore.rules` that restrict writes to authenticated room members.

+#### Required composite index

+Firestore needs a composite index for the lobby query (`ownerUid` + `updatedAt`).
+The deploy command above will create it automatically from `firestore.indexes.json`.
+If you prefer the console, add an index for collection `rooms` with fields:

+- `ownerUid` – Ascending
+- `updatedAt` – Descending

 ### 4. Run the app

 ```bash